Selective Inference for Sparse Multitask Regression with Applications in Neuroimaging: Multi-Task Learning for Joint Model Selection

 \subsection{The Two-Stage Model Selection and Inference Protocol}

-For ease of presentation, we first review the two-stage protocol for model selection and subsequent valid, selective inference for the (single-task) randomized LASSO described in \cite{panigrahi2019approximate}, before proceeding to the multi-task case.
-Suppose we observe (i) a predictor matrix $X \in \mathbb{R}^{n \times p}$ with fixed entries; (ii) a random response vector $y \sim N(\mu, \Sigma) \in \mathbb{R}^n$ for $\mu$ unknown and $\Sigma$ known; and (iii) an independent randomization variable $\omega \sim N(0,\Omega) \in \mathbb{R}^p$ for a known covariance matrix $\Omega$.
-In the first stage, we identify a sparse linear model, working within a randomized framework.
-The support of the model is identified through a randomized LASSO regression.
+For ease of presentation, we first review the two-stage protocol for model selection and subsequent selective inference for the (single-task) randomized LASSO described in \cite{panigrahi2019approximate}.
+Suppose we observe a predictor matrix $X \in \mathbb{R}^{n \times p}$ with fixed entries, a random response vector $y \sim N(\mu, \Sigma) \in \mathbb{R}^n$ with $\mu$ unknown and $\Sigma$ known, and an independent randomization variable $\omega \sim N(0,\Omega) \in \mathbb{R}^p$ with known $\Omega$.
+In the first stage, we identify a sparse linear model through a randomized LASSO regression.
 We estimate the regression coefficients, $\Theta \in \mathbb{R}^p$, by solving